publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch72/schIV/m__us_usc_t42_s5771.md

 ## § 5771.
 Findings

     The Congress finds that—

     (1) each year thousands of children are abducted or removed from the control of a parent having legal custody without such parent’s consent, under circumstances which immediately place the child in grave danger;

     (2) many missing children are at great risk of both physical harm and sexual exploitation;

+    (3) many missing children are runaways;

-    (3) in many cases, parents and local law enforcement officials have neither the resources nor the expertise to mount expanded search efforts;
+    (4) in many cases, parents and local law enforcement officials have neither the resources nor the expertise to mount expanded search efforts;

-    (4) abducted children are frequently moved from one locality to another, requiring the cooperation and coordination of local, State, and Federal law enforcement efforts;
+    (5) abducted children are frequently moved from one locality to another, requiring the cooperation and coordination of local, State, and Federal law enforcement efforts;

-    (5) growing numbers of children are the victims of child sexual exploitation, increasingly involving the use of new technology to access the Internet;
+    (6) growing numbers of children are the victims of child sexual exploitation, increasingly involving the use of new technology to access the Internet;

-    (6) children may be separated from their parents or legal guardians as a result of national disasters such as hurricanes and floods;
+    (7) children may be separated from their parents or legal guardians as a result of national disasters such as hurricanes and floods;

-    (7) sex offenders pose a threat to children;
+    (8) sex offenders pose a threat to children;

-    (8) the Office of Juvenile Justice and Delinquency Prevention administers programs under this chapter through the Child Protection Division, including programs which prevent or address offenses committed against vulnerable children and which support missing children’s organizations; and
+    (9) the Office of Juvenile Justice and Delinquency Prevention administers programs under this chapter through the Child Protection Division, including programs which prevent or address offenses committed against vulnerable children and which support missing children’s organizations; and

-    (9)
+    (10)

      a key component of such programs is the National Center for Missing and Exploited Children, which—